 The first book about Burning Man, with essays by Janelle Brown, Erik Davis, Larry Harvey, Kevin Kelly and Bruce Sterling; images by Barbara Traub, Stewart Harvey, Geoffrey Clifford, Gerry Gropp, Kevin Kelly and others.

 In Real Life: Searching for Connection in High-Tech Times by Jon Mitchell

 Parallax Press, 2015.
 ISBN: 978-1-937006-90-7

-Written by Burning Man’s Managing Editor, chapter 6, “How to Disconnect” includes an in-depth essay about the author’s experience of the intersecting worlds of Burning Man and the technology industry and a discourse on the principle of Immediacy.
+Written by Burning Man’s publisher, chapter 6, “How to Disconnect” includes an in-depth essay about the author’s experience of the intersecting worlds of Burning Man and the technology industry and a discourse on the principle of Immediacy.

 PLANET LED by Teddy Lo